 Classification, labelling and packaging of chemicals

-If you supply any hazardous chemicals within the European Economic Area (EU plus Iceland, Lichtenstein and Norway), you must abide by the Classification, Labelling and Packaging Regulation.
+If you supply any hazardous chemicals within the EEA (In this case, the 27 EU member states + the UK (until the end of the transition period) + Iceland, Liechtenstein and Norway), you must abide by the Classification, Labelling and Packaging Regulation.
 It complements the REACH Regulation and ensures that the hazards of chemicals are clearly communicated to workers and consumers through pictograms and standard statements on labels and safety data sheets.

 The new system for classification, labelling and packaging (CLP) took effect on 1 June 2015.
 All businesses supplying hazardous chemicals anywhere within the European Economic Area (EEA) must comply.